bact/spdx-3-model/model/AI/Classes/Prompt.md

 Specifies a prompt content and its associated information.

-A prompt is the input text or instruction given to an AI model to initiate and guide its generated output.
+A prompt is the input text, instruction, or data given to an AI model to initiate and guide its generated output.

+Properties and relationship types can be used for describing the prompt.
+For example:

+- The `contentModality` property can be used to describe the modality intended for the communication of the prompt, such as `text`, `image`, `audio`, or `video`.
-The `contentIdentifier` property identifies the prompt's content(s).
+- The `/Software/contentIdentifier` property can be used to identify the prompt's content(s).
+- The `/Core/contentType` property can be used to describe the prompt's physical content type, such as `text/plain`, `text/markdown`, `image/png`, or `application/json`.
+- The `/Software/primaryPurpose` and `/Software/additionalPurpose` properties
+  can be used to describe the purpose of the prompt.
+For example, a system prompt's purpose might be described as "configuration" or "specification."

-When `isContextAugmented` is set to `true`, a Relationship of type `usesTool` can be optionally used to describe the augmentation mechanism or tool employed.
-For example, referencing a Retrieval-Augmented Generation tool.
+- When `isContextAugmented` is set to `true`, a Relationship of type `usesTool` can be optionally used to describe the augmentation mechanism or tool employed.
+For example, referencing a retrieval-augmented generation tool.

 ## Metadata